La Crosse Rail Bridge

 The La Crosse Rail Bridge is a swing bridge that spans the Mississippi River between La Crescent, Minnesota and La Crosse, Wisconsin.
 The first bridge in this location initially was designed and ready to build by June 1876, and was completed in November 1876 by the Milwaukee and St. Paul Railway, a predecessor of the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 It was later replaced in 1902.
 It is at the Western end of the Canadian Pacific Railway Tomah Subdivision.
-Amtrak's Empire Builder crosses this bridge.
+Amtrak's Empire Builder and Borealis crosses this bridge.

 History

 Prior to its bridging, the Mississippi River connected the country north to south, but was an obstacle for those going east to west.
 The railroad relied on ferry boats to transport rail cars across the river into La Crosse, which cost a considerable amount of money and time.
 In addition, many of the ferry boats were unreliable because they had no fixed schedule.
 In the early 1800s, it was difficult to construct bridges, as they needed to provide enough clearance for the abundance of steamboats on the river.
 In the winter months when the river froze over and boat traffic stopped, the railroad would lay down seasonal tracks across the ice and remove them by spring.